 Ease of cleaning: Look for materials that are easily cleanable, and importantly, that dries fast enough to be ready for the next nap.

-To help you navigate the curly world of shopping for a new cot mattress, we’ve compiled this handy list to get you started in your search.
-In no particular order, here is our pick of the crop worth researching.
+To help you find a safe baby mattress, we’ve compiled this list of fab brands available in Australia to get you started in your search.

 Measuring 130 x 69cm, this inner-spring Mocka mattress comes at a great price and fits all of the brand’s much-loved cots.
-Made of a combination of knitted fabric, air-circulated wave foam & steel coils, it’s as comfy as they come.
+Made of a combination of knitted fabric, air-circulated wave foam & tempered steel springs, it’s as comfy as they come.

 From pocket springs to high-density foam and oval styles, Boori mattresses cater to a huge range of cot styles.
 Every style is designed to offer optimum support for growing babes while being durable enough to stand the test of time.

 This high-quality inner-spring mattress is made for European cots measuring 140 x 70cm.
-Meeting the Australian voluntary standard for firmness and fitted with a cotton cover, it’s the answer to a comfy and safe sleeping surface for a larger cot.
+Meeting the Australian voluntary standard for firmness and fitted with a cotton cover, it’s the right mattress for a comfy and safe sleeping surface for a larger cot.

 Built on a nest of air, the lightweight Growbright Airnest is ultra-breathable, super comfortable, 100% washable and free from any nasty chemicals.
 The core is made from recyclable food-grade polypropylene and the cover is Oeko-Tex class one.